Polyethylene terephthalate Prices, markets & analysis

 Polyethylene terephthalate: Market overview

-The global polyethylene terephthalate (PET) market will continue to be affected by upstream market volatility because of economic uncertainty.
-As PET pricing is partly driven by the upstream purified terephthalic acid (PTA) and monoethylene glycol (MEG) prices, margins are expected to remain thin.
+The global polyethylene terephthalate (PET) market will continue to be affected by upstream market volatility in the 2015 second quarter (Q2) because of economic uncertainty.
+PET pricing is partly driven by the prices of upstream purified terephthalic acid (PTA) and monoethylene glycol (MEG).

 News & analysis